CD-prog/note-taker/README.md

 ## Usage
-Run application in terminal with 'node sever' then open http://localhost:8080/ in browser or visit the deployed app on Heroku
+Run application in terminal with 'node sever' then open http://localhost:8080/ in browser

+or

+Visit the deployed app on Heroku

 https://intense-citadel-84040.herokuapp.com/